biotaphy/tutorials/_sources/tutorial/w8_build_pam.rst.txt

 --------------------------------
-Step 3: Wrangle PAM to remove empties
+Step 3: Wrangle PAM to remove species with no presence
 --------------------------------

-Now that a grid has been built, and a PAM has been populated by intersecting species distribution models with the grid, we will remove all sites (rows) with no species and species (columns) with no sites.
+Now that a grid has been built, and a PAM has been populated by intersecting species distribution models with the grid, we will remove all species (columns) with no sites.

 Input: Script parameter file
 ******************************************